Kudaraidee/Alterdot-GPU-Miner-Nvidia/README.txt

 its command line interface and options.

   -a, --algo=ALGO       specify the algorithm to use
-                          argon2d     use to mine Dynamic
+                          argon2d     use to mine Alterdot
                           bastion     use to mine Joincoin
                           bitcore     use to mine Bitcore's Timetravel10
                           blake       use to mine Saffroncoin (Blake256)